 – All the pages of the 2022/23 Tax Credit Letter.

 -Three most recent wage slips with name and address.

--Benefit letter or bank statement dated within three months that includes name and address (i.e Income Support, Employment Support Allowance, Job Seekers’ Allowance.)
+-Benefit letter dated within three months that includes name and address.
+If the letter is older than 3 months, please also provide a full month’s bank statement.
+(Benefit letters include; Income Support, Employment Support Allowance, Job Seekers’ Allowance.)

 -Self-assessment tax calculation or certified accounts.

 – P60 Form.